demisto/content/Packs/RSANetWitness_v11_1/Integrations/RSANetWitnessv115/README.md

 ### endpoint
 ***
-Retrieve host information for a specific endpoint.
-In order to use this command service id must be set in the integration configuration.
+Retrieves host information for a specific endpoint.
+To use this command, service ID must be set in the integration configuration.

 #### Base Command